 Munstead lavender is the same size as Hidcote lavender, but its leaves and stems aren’t as lush and bushy.
 They let light pass through and are better for wildflower gardens since they don’t commandeer all the sunlight around them.

-Flowers are a silvery violet color, with a delicate fragrance.
 They don’t stand out as much as those of the Hidcote cultivar because they blend into the wispy, silvery leafage.